discourse/discourse/README.md

 ============================

   1. Check if the site supports [oEmbed](http://oembed.com/) or [Open Graph](https://developers.facebook.com/docs/opengraph/).
-     If it does, you can probably get away with just whitelisting the URL in `Onebox::Engine::WhitelistedGenericOnebox`.
+     If it does, you can probably get away with just whitelisting the URL in `Onebox::Engine::WhitelistedGenericOnebox` (see: [Whitelisted Generic Onebox caveats](#user-content-whitelisted-generic-onebox-caveats)).
      If the site does not support open standards, you can create a new engine.

   2. Create new onebox engine